supabase-community/gotrue-csharp/Documentation/SessionPersistence.md

 # Session Persistence

 ## Persisting, Retrieving, and Destroying Sessions.

 This Gotrue client is written to be agnostic when it comes to session persistence, retrieval, and destruction. `ClientOptions` exposes properties that allow these to be specified.

 In the event these are specified and the `AutoRefreshToken` option is set, as the `Client` Initializes, it will also attempt to retrieve, set, and refresh an existing session.

+# Xamarin Example

-For example, using `Xamarin.Essentials` in `Xamarin.Forms`, this might look like:
+Using `Xamarin.Essentials` in `Xamarin.Forms`, this might look like:

 ```c#
 // This is a method you add your application launch/setup